 Pay Off Your Mortgage Early

-This principle is one that is so appealing, because interest costs over the life of a mortgage are huge when looked at in dollar terms.
-However, we typically do not recommend neglecting contributions to your retirement accounts or emergency funds in order to pay off a mortgage early.
-The reason for this is that, for borrowers with good credit, mortgage rates are at historical lows, plus the interest payments are tax deductible.
-Therefore, the interest paid on this debt is likely to be lower than the rate of return earned on your investments over a 15 or 30 year period.
+Why wouldn’t you want to pay off your mortgage early?
+Interest costs alone over the life of a mortgage are huge when looked at in dollar terms.
+However, we typically don’t recommend neglecting contributions to your retirement accounts or emergency funds in order to pay off a mortgage early.
+Because for borrowers with good credit, mortgage rates are at historical lows, plus the interest payments are tax deductible.
+Therefore, the interest paid on your mortgage is likely to be lower than the rate of return earned on your investments over a 15 or 30 year period.
 While debt can be a four letter word, using debt responsibly as part of a coordinated strategy can help you achieve your long term goals.

 Pay Cash For Everything

-This concept also makes sense and the goal is to keep you from living beyond your means.
-After all, if you can afford something, you shouldn’t have to use a credit card to pay for it.
-However, credit cards have made our financial lives easier by allowing us to visit the bank less frequently and carry less cash on us.
+A sound concept with a goal of keeping you from living beyond your means.
+After all, if you can afford something, you shouldn’t need a credit card to pay for it.
+However, credit cards have made our financial lives easier by allowing us to visit the bank less frequently and carry less cash.
 Unless you have struggled with credit card debt in the past, we find that many people can handle the responsibility of spending reasonably with a credit card and paying off the balance every month.
 Typically only extreme cases warrant a cash only strategy.

 Buy and Hold Only Index Funds

-This is not bad advice for the average investor just starting out or going it on their own.
-This comes down to whether you believe in active or passive investing and cost.
+For average investors just starting out and doing it on their own, this is not bad advice.
+Your strategy can be boiled down to whether you believe in active or passive investing and cost.
 Index funds charge lower expense ratios than actively managed mutual funds.
 Therefore, if you believe that no one can beat the market, it is pointless to pay more for active management.
-We embrace a more active investment philosophy and acknowledge that while not everyone can beat the market, talented managers that can provide additional returns can be worth the extra cost.
-Another problem with this advice is that most investors can not stick to a buy and hold strategy and tend to make portfolio changes based on short term market volatility and emotional biases.
+We embrace a more active investment philosophy.
+So while acknowledging that everyone can’t beat the market, we believe there are talented managers who provide additional returns can be worth the extra cost.
+Another problem with this advice is that most investors can’t stick to a buy and hold strategy and tend to make portfolio changes based on short term market volatility and emotional biases.
 This leads to sub-par performance over time.